 - 1 teaspoon vanilla extract

 - 1 cup almond flour

 - 1 teaspoon baking powder

-- Add Dry Ingredients - Add the almond meal, cacao powder, baking powder and salt to the bowl and mix well to combine.
+- Add Dry Ingredients.
+Add the almond flour, cacao powder, baking powder and salt to the bowl and mix well to combine.

 - The 30 minutes additional time is the recommended time to let these brownies cool before slicing.

 - Make sure the eggs have been kept at room temperature before using and are not cold.